gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 reducing it.
 Lower start/stop costs mean tasks fragment and bleed into the breaks your brain needs.
 She asked the audience to drink water.

-The keynote framed an **experimentation loop** as the foundational mental model for engineers, researchers, and
-scientists: plan → design → build → test → release, as a dialogue, not a linear path.
+Dawn framed an **experimentation loop** as the mental model for engineers, researchers, and scientists: plan → design → build → test → release, as a dialogue, not a linear path.
 Specialization is the reward you unlock by running that loop deliberately enough.

 Her analogy carried the rest of the talk: LLM specialization and career specialization are the same shape.